itsvee0120/AD300/README.md

 ## What's in this Repo?
 - **Assignments:** Coursework for AD300.
-- **Projects:** Personal projects that extend class assignments, often by adding features like graphical user interfaces (GUIs).
+- **Outside Of Class Projects:** Personal projects that extend class assignments, often by adding features like graphical user interfaces (GUIs).
 These projects help deepen my understanding of key concepts covered in the course.